IsEmil/deliver/README.md

 module.exports = exports = {
     token: process.env.TOKEN, // These you don't touch.
     mongo: process.env.MONGO_URI, // These you don't touch.
+    port: 3000, // Your api port that you will port forward
+    loader: 0, // Loader module for the hub game in roblox
     guild: "", // Your discord guild id here so slash commands can be created.
     global_slash: false, // If you wish the bot to have global slash commands across multiple guilds